My Topical Steroid Withdrawal ( Red Skin Syndrome) Story

-Here is a collection of the topical steroids that I had been using for 50+ cumulative years on my inside knees and elbows, then just my fingers later in life.
+Here is the collection of topical steroids that I had been using for 40+ cumulative years on my inside knees and elbows, then just my fingers later in life.
 A couple of these were prescribed in the summer of 2010 for what my doc thought was scabies and fungal rash which I now know was steroid overdose symptoms at age 55.
-It just added insult to injury when I used heavy doses right before I discovered my addiction and stopped all of them.
+It just added insult to injury when I used heavy doses right before I discovered my dependence and rebound cycle from using topical steroids and stopped all of them.
 BTW, the inserts shown in the pic do tell the side-effects but they don't really tell the potential addiction one could get from these medications.

 You might wonder how I knew enough to stop using it?
 Well at first it was very confusing to me as the usual dab of Triamcinalone on my fingers each day was not longer controlling the eczema on them and now it began to spread all over my body.
 So, as a last resort and following an online wheat grass website doctor, I finally gave into low doses of an oral steroid called Prednisone and followed this doctor's personal blog post instructions to use 20 mg of it and taper down to 5 mg until my skin "healed."
 Well, I did that for about five or six weeks and it cleared my skin until each time I got down to 5 mg, but my skin always flared up worse than before at that low dose.
 I finally realized that the oral steroids were just "feeding the addiction" and I stopped with that futile band-aid effort to heal my skin.

 I did a search one night after that in desperation for "steroid cream side effects" and found a website called "Addicted Skin" by Kelly Palace.
-She had pics her skin and explained how she had gotten addicted to these creams and went through withdrawals after finding a dermatologist who diagnosed her with Steroid Red Skin Syndrome (RSS) also called Topical Steroid Addiction (TSA).
+She had pics her skin and explained how she had gotten addicted to these creams and went through withdrawals after finding a dermatologist who diagnosed her with Steroid Red Skin Syndrome (RSS) also called Topical Steroid Addiction & Withdrawal (TSA/TSW).

 Topical Steroid Withdrawal Story on Current Affair